shyamalmunshi/WeightWatcher/README.md

 ## Overview

- Used MongoDB as the datastore with two collections
+Used MongoDB as the datastore with two collections

- Metrics – stores the data that comes from sensor
+Metrics – stores the data that comes from sensor

- Alerts – stores the alerts that were created by the rules
+Alerts – stores the alerts that were created by the rules

 ## API Reference

- Exposed the below Metric APIs using Spring MVC
+Exposed the below Metric APIs using Spring MVC

   o create – This is the API that will consume data from the sensor emulator
     path: http://localhost:8080/create